Internal reconstruction: Role in historical linguistics

 When undertaking a comparative study of an underanalyzed language family, one should understand its systems of alternations, if any, before one tackles the greater complexities of analyzing entire linguistic structures.
-For example, Type A forms of verbs in Samoan (as in the example below) are the citation forms, which are in dictionaries and word lists, but in making historical comparisons with other Austronesian languages, one should not use Samoan citation forms that have missing parts.
+For example, Type A forms of verbs in Samoan are the citation forms, which are in dictionaries and word lists, but in making historical comparisons with other Austronesian languages, one should not use Samoan citation forms that have missing parts.
 (An analysis of the verb sets would alert the researcher to the certainty that many other words in Samoan have lost a final consonant.)

 In other words, internal reconstruction gives access to an earlier stage, at least in some details, of the languages being compared, which can be valuable since the more time has passed, the more changes have been accumulated in the structure of a living language.
 Thus, the earliest known attestations of languages should be used with the comparative method.

 Internal reconstruction, when it is not a sort of preliminary to the application of the comparative method, is most useful if the analytic power of the comparative method is unavailable, especially in language isolates.

 Internal reconstruction can also draw limited inferences from peculiarities of distribution.
-Even before comparative investigations had sorted out the true history of Indo-Iranian phonology, some scholars had wondered if the extraordinary frequency of the phoneme //a// in Sanskrit (20% of all phonemes together, an astonishing total) might point to some historical fusion of two or more vowels.
+Even before comparative investigations had sorted out the true history of Indo-Iranian phonology, some scholars had wondered if the extraordinary frequency of the phoneme //a// in Sanskrit – 20% of all phonemes together – might point to some historical fusion of two or more vowels.
 (In fact, it represents the final outcome of five different Proto-Indo-European syllabics whose syllabic states of //m// and //n// can be discerned by the application of internal reconstruction.)
 However, in such cases, internal analysis is better at raising questions than at answering them.
 The extraordinary frequency of //a// in Sanskrit hints at some sort of historical event but does not and cannot lead to any specific theory.